Ralston, Nebraska: Education

-The Ralston Public Library opened in 1922 and was first located in the Stewart Real Estate Office.
-Two years later it was moved to the Centennial room in the basement level of City Hall.
+The Ralston Public Library has had four different homes throughout its lifetime.
+The library opened in 1922, located in the Stewart Real Estate Office.
+In 1924, it moved to the Centennial Room in the basement level of City Hall.
 In 1963, the library moved to 7900 Park Lane.
-In May 1999, it returned to the downtown area and was renamed the Baright Public Library; it is currently at 5555 South 77th Street.
+In 1999, a new library was constructed across the street from City Hall.
+The library was also renamed the Baright Public Library after its last move.